Historiography of Alexander the Great: The Bible

 Daniel 8:5–8 and 21–22 states that a King of Greece will conquer the Medes and Persians but then die at the height of his power and have his kingdom broken into four kingdoms.
 This is sometimes taken as a reference to Alexander.

 Alexander is briefly mentioned in the first Book of the Maccabees.
 In chapter 1, verses 1–7 are about Alexander and serve as an introduction of the book.
 This explains how the Greek influence reached the Land of Israel at that time.

 The Quran

 There is evidence to suggest that orally transmitted legends about Alexander the Great found their way to the Quran.
-In the story of Dhul-Qarnayn, "the two-horned one" (chapter al-Kahf, verse 83–94), Dhu al-Qarnayn is identified by most Western and traditional Muslim scholars as a reference to Alexander the Great.
+In the story of Dhu al-Qarnayn, "The Two-Horned One" (chapter al-Kahf, verse 83–94), Dhu al-Qarnayn is identified by most Western and traditional Muslim scholars as a reference to Alexander the Great.